Are you sick and tired of fleas? Well, you’re not alone. Thousands of US homes struggle with infestations from these external parasites.

 The bonus effect is that your pup will smell fresh as a daisy.
 Squeeze half a cup of lemon juice into two cups of water.
 Then, add a squish of your dog’s regular shampoo.

 Natural brands are a great choice and will get rid of fleas before you move on to spot treatments.
-Burt’s Bees all-natural shampoo and conditioner is a popular choice.
+Burt’s Bees all-natural shampoo and conditioner on Amazon is a popular choice.

 It’s an excellent option for fussy dogs that don’t enjoy bath time or topical treatments.
 You can do this at home by soaking your pup’s collar in diluted lavender oil.
 Let it dry and place it back on your dog.